 - Lower the oven temperature to 400ºF.
 If the crust is browning, cover the outer edges with aluminum foil or a pie shield, leaving the middle of the crust exposed.
 Bake for another 35-40 minutes, or until the juices are bubbling and the temperature of the middle of the pie reaches above 200ºF.

-- Let the pie cool for at least an hour to set the juices up.
+- Let the pie cool at room temperature for 3-6 hours to let the juices set up.
+Serve at room temperature.

 Notes